karldd/Alchemy/Alchemy/res/ReadMe.txt

 + Colour Picker popup and secondary window redesigned and standard across all platforms now
 + Shapes folder added to store PDF shapes used by PullShapes
 + iText PDF library update
++ Eye dropper can now be started with the I shortcut key

 BUG FIXES
 + Mirror module transparency bug fix